ARQ 197 in Combination With Chemotherapy in Patients With Metastatic Colorectal Cancer

 - Serum creatinine <= to 1.5 x upper limit of normal (ULN) or creatinine clearance >= to 60 mL/min.

-- Alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase <= to 2.5 x ULN in subjects with no liver metastasis and <= to 5.0 x ULN in subjects with liver metastasis.
+- Alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase <= to 2.5 x ULN in subjects with no liver metastasis and <= to 5.0 x ULN in participants with liver metastasis.

 - Total bilirubin <= to 1.5 x ULN (<= to 4 x ULN and direct bilirubin <= to 1.5 x ULN is acceptable for subjects with Gilbert's syndrome).

-- Male and female subjects of child-bearing potential must agree to use double-barrier contraceptive measures, oral contraception, or avoidance of intercourse during the study and for 90 days after last investigational drug dose received.
+- Male and female participants of child-bearing potential must agree to use double-barrier contraceptive measures, oral contraception, or avoidance of intercourse during the study and for 90 days after last investigational drug dose received.

-- Subjects must be fully informed about their illness and the investigational nature of the study protocol (including foreseeable risks and possible side effects) and must sign and date an Independent Ethics Committee (IEC) or Institutional Review Board (IRB)-approved informed consent form (ICF) (including HIPAA authorization, if applicable) before performance of any study specific procedures or tests.
+- Participants must be fully informed about their illness and the investigational nature of the study protocol (including foreseeable risks and possible side effects) and must sign and date an Independent Ethics Committee (IEC) or Institutional Review Board (IRB)-approved informed consent form (ICF) (including HIPAA authorization, if applicable) before performance of any study specific procedures or tests.

 Exclusion Criteria: